 I.E Structure of Bid Proposals

-E.1 VALERO loads included in this bid solicitation represent a broad range of geographically dispersed facilities typical of a large independent oil company with numerous operating company subsidiaries and affiliates.
-Recognizing that the nature and geographic location of the facilities may impact both the type and timing of competitive electricity supply arrangements, VALERO invites suppliers to structure their bid proposals accordingly.
-While VALERO's purpose is to develop a national account relationship with its preferred energy supplier(s) to minimize purchased energy costs for all VALERO facilities within the scope of this RFP, suppliers are free to segment Valero's loads for pricing by load type and/or location, taking into account both load profile information and the piecemeal restructuring of the electric utility industry.
-VALERO's evaluation of bids will be based however, on the economics of each proposal from the standpoint of the overall VALERO load.
+E.1 Valero’s loads included in this bid solicitation represent a broad range of geographically dispersed facilities typical of a large independent refining company with numerous operating company subsidiaries and affiliates.
+Recognizing that the nature and geographic location of the facilities may impact both the type and timing of competitive electricity supply and natural gas arrangements, Valero invites suppliers to structure their bid proposals accordingly.
+While Valero's purpose is to develop a national account relationship with its preferred energy supplier(s) to minimize purchased energy costs for all Valero facilities within the scope of this RFP, suppliers are free to segment Valero's loads for pricing by load type and/or location, taking into account both load profile information and the piecemeal restructuring of the electric utility industry.

-E.2 To facilitate segmented or time-sequenced bid structures, VALERO is providing load data by facility type and geographic location, with greater detail provided for loads in states with near-term customer choice or direct access programs (like California) than for loads in states with indefinite or uncertain direct access programs.
+E.2 To facilitate segmented or time-sequenced bid structures, Valero is prepared to provide detail load data by facility type and geographic location.
+In states where retail access is not implemented, Valero will provide information regarding any current supply arrangements as they become eligible for re-contracting.

 Section II: Guidelines for Proposal Submission